tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 </i></figcaption>
 </figure>

-One approach utilizes LLMs via in-context learning— inserting knowledge corpora into the prompt along with user queries.
-However, responses generated without constraints risk factual inaccuracies or irrelevance, especially for topics beyond training data distributions.
+To help an LLM answer based on internal knowledge base, one approach utilizes prompting i.e., inserting knowledge corpora into the prompt along with user queries.

-However, using LLMs in this manner can have certain limitations.
-Most importantly, they may produce inaccurate or irrelevant answers when deviating too far from their training data, a phenomenon known as "hallucination".
+However, using LLMs in this manner can lead to responses that lack constraints, resulting in potential factual inaccuracies and irrelevance, especially when dealing with topics beyond the scope of the training data.
+This phenomenon is referred to as "hallucination."

 To address this, knowledge retrieval can be incorporated to ground the LLM's responses in factual information from curated sources.
 This is known as Retrieval Augmented Generation